Do investors need to be concerned about Unity Software Inc. (U)?

 The recent increase in stakes in U appears to be a result of several institutional investors and hedge funds increasing their positions.
 The Vanguard Group, Inc.’s position in U has increased by 47.72% in the first quarter.
 The company now owns 27,465,317 shares of the stock, with a value of $975.57 million, following the purchase of 8,872,476 additional shares during the last quarter.
 ARK Investment Management LLC made another decreased to its shares in U during the first quarter, downing its stake by -3.12%.
 During the last quarter, the company picked up -353,809 additional shares for a total stake of worth $389.74 million, bringing number of shares owned by the company to 10,972,313.

-During the first quarter, BlackRock Fund Advisors added a 341,525 position in U. Goldman Sachs & Co.
-LLC purchased an additional 5.05 million shares in the last quarter, increasing its holdings by 214.77%, now holding 7.4 million shares worth $262.92 million.
-At the end of the first quarter, Nikko Asset Management Co., Ltd. decreased its U holdings by -0.38% and now holds 7.06 million U shares valued at $250.65 million with the lessened 26714.0 shares during the period.
+During the first quarter, BlackRock Fund Advisors added a 2,722,779 position in U. Nikko Asset Management Co., Ltd. sold an additional 26714.0 shares in the last quarter, decreasing its holdings by -0.38%, now holding 7.06 million shares worth $250.65 million.
+At the end of the first quarter, Nikko Asset Management Americas, decreased its U holdings by -2.52% and now holds 6.42 million U shares valued at $228.2 million with the lessened -0.17 million shares during the period.
 U shares are owned by institutional investors to the tune of 57.30% at present.

 Leave a Reply